 Kinds

-Alkanes, cycloalkanes, arenes, oxygen, nitrogen, sulfur compounds
+Alkanes, cycloalkanes, arenes, oxygen, nitrogen, sulfur-containing compounds

 • natural - a mixture of gases found in nature;